doubleirish/lecture1_jdbc/README.md

-The Java Client Application used a Maven based build file ,with some Spring boot dependencies to simplify the number of direct dependencies.
+The Java Client Application used a Maven based build file , with some Spring boot dependencies to simplify the number of direct dependencies. we use Spring config annotations to build the spring configuration

 # Client Application
 Each of the JDBC usage examples contains a corresponding Junit test so we can run it.